Teaching Secondary Technologies PG (11371.2)

 Required IT skills

-It is expected that students undertaking this unit will have a sound level of information technology competence that includes electronic manipulation of documents, PowerPoints, photographs, videos, slideshows, e-books, websites and apps.
-Students need to bring an electronic device (laptop or Smart tablet) to weekly workshops.
+It is expected that students undertaking this unit will have a sound level of information technology competence that includes electronic manipulation of documents, PowerPoint, photographs, videos, slideshows, e-books, websites and apps.

 Work placement, internships or practicums